You may have heard the term “trap crop” before, but what exactly does it mean? A trap crop is a plant used to lure pests away from your garden [1].

 10. Amaranth

-Cucumber beetles, leafminers, and beet webworms also attack Amaranth.
+Cucumber beetles, leaf miners, and beet webworms are known to attack amaranth.
 Therefore, plant it near crops that these pests go after, and they’ll likely flock to it instead.

 11. Sorghum

-Growing sorghum close by attracts a number of pests, such as armyworms, corn earworms, white grubs, sugarcane borers, and corn aphids.
+Pests like armyworms, corn earworms, white grubs, sugarcane borers, and corn aphids will target sorghum.

 The trick is to keep it in a different part of the garden so that the pests won’t travel to your other plants.